halide/Halide/README_fuzz_testing.md

 cmake --build ./build -j$(nproc)
 ```

+Note that the LLVM install that you use must be built with
+`-D LLVM_ENABLE_RUNTIMES="compiler-rt"` set if you want to build the fuzzer
+tests (failing to do so will fail at configure time); not all prebuilt LLVM
+installs include this, so you may need to build LLVM from source to run the
+fuzz tests locally.

 ## Using the fuzz-harnesses
 Fuzz-testing harnesses are a little different to a more traditional unit-test
 and don't have a definitive end of test.
 In other words a fuzz test will